liek51/civet/docs/civet_XML.md

 **IMPORTANT NOTE:** Since Civet submits all of the jobs of a pipeline up front, the files matched by a <foreach> tag must exist at pipeline submission time.
-These could be 'stub’ files that get overwritten by one or more steps of a pipeline, but the filenames need to at least exist at submission time so Civet knows how many jobs to submit for the `<foreach>`.
+These could be 'stub' files that get overwritten by one or more steps of a pipeline, but the filenames need to at least exist at submission time so Civet knows how many jobs to submit for the `<foreach>`.